SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/create-appointment.md

 * Double-click a time in the Diary.
 The follow-ups dialog is displayed with a default duration for the follow-up.

 * Right-click a time in the Diary and select **New**.
 The follow-ups dialog is displayed with a default duration for the follow-up.

-* Double-click an empty line in the **Activities** section tab at the bottom of the Diary screen.

 * Click **New** in the top bar and select **Appointment**, **Phone Call** or **Task**.